Tāhuna

 Dispute path

-Disputes route to Thres Oracle
+Disputes route to OTER

 When the round closes, the decryption key is released by Drand (see below), every ballot is decrypted at once, and the outcome with the higher stake-weighted total wins.
 Unlike UMA’s commit-reveal cycle, dispute resolution finishes in a single round — no second-phase reveal, no second attendance, no vote suppression.

-And for the rare market where the dispute cycle still cannot converge — when a question is genuinely ambiguous and several rounds in a row fail to reach a verdict — Thres Oracle reserves an admin-escalation backstop: after five failed attempts on the same question, resolution can be lifted to an admin call.
+And for the rare market where the dispute cycle still cannot converge — when a question is genuinely ambiguous and several rounds in a row fail to reach a verdict — OTER reserves an admin-escalation backstop: after five failed attempts on the same question, resolution can be lifted to an admin call.

 Beacon

-Thres Oracle, in turn, runs on Drand
+OTER, in turn, runs on Drand

 When a juror encrypts a ballot, the encryption is tied to a Drand round number in the future.
 The corresponding decryption key is only releasable once Drand reaches that round and publishes its signature — and because Drand’s threshold signing scheme requires a supermajority of independent operators to cooperate, no single party can release the key early or withhold it.